-To record the proceedings of each meeting, and to read the

-same at the next meeting.
+To record the proceedings of each meeting, and to read the same at the next meeting or to circulate them to the entire Faculty with the call for the next meeting.

 To place on file important communications relating to Faculty business, as well as all reports of committees.